Budget 2026 Highlights: Key Takeaways, Important Points, and PDF Download.

 10.IFSC Exemptions

-All IFSC companies get a tax holiday for 20 years out of a total period of 25 years.
+For all IFSC companies, a tax holiday is allowed for 20 years out of a total period of 25 years.
+The current limit is 10 years out of 15 years.

 Important Direct Tax Changes in brief:

-3. ITR filing due date for non-audit businesses and trusts will be 31st August instead of 31st July.
-The due date for Individuals without any business will remain 31st July.
+- ITR filing due date for non-audit businesses and trusts will be 31st August instead of 31st July.
+The due date for Individuals without any business income will remain 31st July.

 Download the PDF of Budget 2026